CHOOSING A DIGITAL PIANO:A BEGINNER’S GUIDE

 Can I connect my iPhone/iPad

 Quite a few of the Yamaha digital pianos and keyboards allow connection to an iPad/tablet now for various purposes.
-Yamaha have developed a lot of apps for their instruments, you can read more about them by clicking here.
-LINK
+Yamaha have developed a lot of apps for their instruments, you can read more about them on the App Store.

 What about other manufacturers of digital piano?